mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - **repartition()** - wide transformation: reshuffles ALL data, *evenly* balances partition sizes
   - returns new DF with exactly N partitions uniformly distributed - used to repartition to MORE partitions or EVEN out by shuffling data
     - if you try and repartiton on a col - it will automatically default to `spark.sql.shuffle.partitions` which = 200 by default.
+      - to set this to a new value `spark.conf.set("spark.sql.shuffle.partitions", 100)`
 - General rule - when partitioning, # of partitions to = # of cores - or at least a MULTIPLE of the # of cores
   - each partition, when cached is ~ 200 MB is considered optimal based on real-world exp
 - If i read data in with 10 partitions - do I decrease to 8 partitions? or increase to 16?